HectorPeeters/Egbert.jl/README.md

 - No control flow support, only single basic block functions are supported
 - Matching on qualified function names is fully not supported (e.g. `Main.test()` or `Base.(:+)(12, 13)`) in the current Metatheory version.
 This prevents the usage of the built-in operators (e.g. +, -, *, /).
 Wrapper functions will have to be used instead.
+- Method modules are not tracked correctly in some cases due to the same reasons as the item above.